 Director: Eric E. Gish, DO, HPF

-- To develop the next generation of competent osteopathic medical educators.
+- To develop the next generation of highly skilled osteopathic medical educators.

 This mission is accomplished through training the resident in a variety of inpatient and outpatient consultative services.
-Additionally, residents will receive formal faculty development and experience in educational delivery through classroom teaching responsibilities as a vital aspect of the resident’s training.
+Additionally, residents will receive formal faculty development and experience in educational delivery through resident teaching responsibilities at CU-sponsored residency programs as a vital aspect of their training.

 Residents successfully completing this program are eligible to take the American Osteopathic Board of Neuromusculoskeletal Medicine (AOBNMM) specialty board examinations.